Skip to content

 • Toxicity: The propensity to generate offensive, harmful, or otherwise inappropriate content, such as hate speech, offensive/abusive language, pornographic content, etc.

 Just like the list provided in the capabilities sub section above, this list of propensities is non exhaustive and constantly evolving.
-We will cover a few of these that are considered dangerous or extremely decision relevant in a dedicated section on dangerous propensity evaluations later in the text.
+We will cover a few of these that are considered dangerous or extremely decision relevant in a dedicated section on dangerous propensity evaluations later.

 5.2.3 Control

-What are control evaluations?
-Beyond understanding capabilities and propensities, we need to verify that our safety measures remain effective even under adversarial conditions.
-This is where control evaluations come in.
-They ask: can we maintain meaningful control over an AI system even if it actively tries to circumvent our safety measures?
-(Roger et al., 2023).
-These types of evaluations are important even if we know a model's capabilities and default behaviors, we still need to verify that our safety infrastructure remains robust under worst-case scenarios.
-For example, a model might typically display helpful behavior (a propensity) and have access to code generation abilities (a capability), but a control evaluation would test whether constraints preventing access to sensitive data can be circumvented, or whether emergency shutdown procedures remain effective even under adversarial conditions.
+Control evaluations assess safety measures under adversarial conditions6.
+Beyond understanding capabilities and propensities, we need to verify that our safety measures remain effective when AI systems actively try to circumvent them (Greenblatt et al., 2023).
+They give us information about whether our safety infrastructure would remain robust in worst-case scenarios.
+For example, a model might typically display helpful behavior (a propensity) and have code generation abilities (a capability), but a control evaluation would test whether constraints preventing access to sensitive data can be circumvented, or whether emergency shutdown procedures remain effective even under adversarial conditions.